Sam-Dragon/cloud/gcp/GCP.md

 > Types
 - Managed - MIG [Recommended]
   - Identical VM's created using templates
-  - manages the certain number of instances
+  - Manages the certain number of instances
   - Features:
     - Auto scaling: scale based on the load
     - Auto Healing: detection of failures and recovering from it